neura-sx/neura-sx.github.io/BUILD_WIN64.md

 [Visual-Studio-Home]\VC\vcvarsall x86_amd64
 [Graphene-Aux]\cmake-3.4.1-win32-x86\bin\cmake-gui -G "Visual Studio 14 Win64"
 ```
-A CMake GUI should pop up as a result.
+As a result the CMake GUI should appear on your screen.
 Enter the following path in the source code field:
 `[Graphene-Main]\bitshares-2`
 Enter the following ptah in the binaries field: